 When an employee with contractual authority terminates employment with the University, the appropriate dean or vice president is responsible for ensuring that the department notify the Office of Finance and Administration in writing.
 (See also BPPM 60.74 regarding employee departure procedures.)

-The Office of Finance and Administration removes the employee’s name from the list of employees with delegated contractual authority on the Contracts Office website.
+The Office of Finance and Administration removes the employee’s name from the list of employees with delegated contractual authority on the Real Estate and Business Operations website.
 The Office of Finance and Administration forwards a copy of the written request to remove the delegation or written notification of termination to the Attorney General’s Office for their records.